 I highly recommend having an accountability partner throughout your quest to become debt-free.
 It could be the difference between success and failure.
 And of course it never hurts to have someone cheering you on!

 After we paid off all of our debt in 2005, we vowed to never go back to that place, ever again.
 No matter what.
 And in making sure that we remain debt free, there are some things that we just simply don’t do anymore.
 Not only do they not make any sense, but we just simply know better now.

 Today I am sharing the things I’ve learned; the 5 things people who are debt-free don’t do.

 5 Things People Who Are Debt-Free Don’t Do

 I’ve found that once we became debt-free, we were even more frugal than before.
 And being raised as a 4th generation frugal mom, I can say I was already extremely tight with a penny.
 There are a lot of things that we’ve found to help us save more money without even having to spend the time to do so.

 For instance, there are so many money saving apps that you can use on your smart phone or tablet that will help you save money.
 We always use our online coupon database that shows us the most up-to-date coupons.
 We just print the ones we need when we need them; so easy and takes only a minute or two to get exactly what we need!

 Be sure to create a budget that works within the income that you have coming in each month.
-On my website I have 15 free budget planning printables that you can use to create your budget.
-Once you have your budget laid out it will be much easier to follow your finances and remain on track to your goal of becoming debt-free.
+On my website I have a post on the most popular money saving printables that you can use to create your budget.
+Once you have your budget laid out it will be much easier to follow your finances and remain on track to your goal timeline of getting out of debt fast.

 And if you do mess up, forgive yourself, and move on.
 As long as you stay committed to growing and changing in this area and don’t give up – you will eventually succeed.
 I promise.